 The browser add-ons feature "CleanWeb" as an option (see later).

 Live Chat support is available 24/7, or you can send in a ticket email request.
-We found Live Chat response times to be near-instant, and were impressed by the competency and quality of the answers.
+We found Surfshark's Live Chat response times to be near-instant and were thoroughly impressed by the competency and quality of the answers.

 Privacy and security

 Surfshark is registered in the British Virgin Islands (BVI) and its Terms of Service make it clear that all disputes will be resolved in BVI courts.
 The British Virgin Islands is a British overseas territory.
 It regulates its own internal affairs and has no mandatory data retention laws, but it remains under the jurisdiction and sovereignty of the UK government.
 This means it is reasonable to assume that the UK could put pressure on the BVI government and any businesses based there.

 Whilst being based in the BVI is probably safer than being based in a 14-Eyes country, it is still not ideal.

 Surfshark easily meets our requirements for a no-logs VPN:

 We do not collect IP addresses, browsing history, session information, used bandwidth, connection time stamps, network traffic and other similar data.